Dilipkumarjakhar/DSA--Algo-SDE-1-/README.md

     console.log(para1,para2)
 }
 b(1,2)
-//here we are passing the values inside the function is called paramentrs o/p:- 1 2
+//here we are passing the values inside the function is called Arguments o/p:- 1 2

 ```